 - The Federal Government's Drought Community Support Initiative, of which The Salvation Army is a partner, has supported farmers and their families, agriculture workers and others in droughtaffected areas across Australia.
-More than 6500 households have received financial help. - The Salvation Army Mission Department values our chaplains - who travel to remote areas, in particular looking after many of our farming communities who are suffering from the effects of the drought.
-They provide a listening ear, ongoing emotional and spiritual support, with material and financial support where they can. - The Head of Social Mission and General Manager for Homelessness, Liva Carusi, is meeting with - Northern Territory Minister for Local Government, Housing and Community Development, Gerald McCarthy, to discuss the best way for The Salvation Army to deliver its response to homelessness in the territory. - The Social Mission Team has finalised its Stream National Agendas, which will govern its mission, policies and interactions.
+More than 6500 households have received financial help. - The Salvation Army Mission Department values our chaplains

+The Head of Social Mission and General Manager for Homelessness, Liva Carusi, is meeting with Northern Territory Minister for Local Government, Housing and Community Development, Gerald McCarthy, to discuss the best way for The Salvation Army to deliver its response to homelessness in the territory.

-FEATURE OTHERS OTHERS FEATURE
+The Social Mission Team has finalised its Stream National Agendas, which will govern its mission, policies and interactions.